hellmarbecker/blog/_posts/2022-01-14-partitioning-in-druid-part-2-single-dimension-partitioning.markdown

 ## Recap

 In the previous installment we discussed dynamic partitioning and hash partitioning in Druid.
-We foud out that hash partitioning is great to ensure uniform partition size, but it would not usually help query performance a lot.
+We found out that hash partitioning is great to ensure uniform partition size, but it would not usually help query performance a lot.
 This is why single dimension (or for short "single dim") partitioning is available in Druid.

 ## Single Dim Partitioning